Our outstanding Online Landscape Design Courses have been training top class Landscape Garden Designers since 1998.

 What you will learn How long does it take Program content The study modules Using CAD Enroll Now

 You can earn your Diploma and become Qualified in Landscape and Garden Design while studying at home.
 Our Diploma program is fully comprehensive and offers the ideal training for a professional career, covering every aspect of landscape design clearly and thoroughly.
-In line with changes in the industry, we support and teach the full use of CAD for landscape design work.
+We support and teach the full use of CAD for landscape design work.

 The Aim of the Program